Quick Question: Is the money you pursue in your job or business an extrinsic motivator? Yes or No?

 I have a different perspective.
 The idea that pursuing a paycheck being an extrinsically motivated activity is both short-sited and illogical.
 My perspective is backed by solid science, yet has been overshadowed by popular thought and invalid theory over the past 40 years.

-In my blog post The 4 Dichotomies of Motivation I mentioned intrinsic motivation and extrinsic motivation as one of the 4 dichotomies of motivation.
-I only included this dichotomy because it is a widely believed dual view of motivation and it may be helpful for understanding motives that lead toward an ultimate goal.
+In a prior blog post, I mention intrinsic motivation and extrinsic motivation as one of the 4 dichotomies of motivation.
+I only included this dichotomy because it’s a widely believed view of motivation and it can have some utility for understanding motives that lead toward an ultimate goal.

 According to Steven Reiss, former Professor of Psychology at Ohio State University, “extrinsic motivation does not exist as a separate and distinct form of motivation.”
 Reiss goes on to say, “it is invalid to distinguish between intrinsic and extrinsic motivation.
 All motivation arises from the pursuit of universal goals common to everyone and deeply rooted in human nature.”

 This certainly turns the traditional thought of extrinsic motivation upside down.
 Here’s an example that may help better explain why only intrinsic motivation exists.

 Let’s say I ask you to run one mile and tell you that if you do I will give you $100.
 You decide to take me up on the deal.
 You run the mile and you happily accept the crisp Franklin.